juliakloiber/superrr/_posts/superrr-lab-blog/2023-04-06-beyond-the-surface-deconstructing-afrofuturisms.md

 title: Beyond the Surface | "Deconstructing Afrofuturism(s)"

-description: A short Primer on the Subversive Power of Afrofuturism(s) in Challenging Dominant Narratives in Futuring
+description: A short primer on the subversive power of Afrofuturism(s) in challenging dominant narratives in futuring

 ---